tidyverse/tibble/vignettes/invariants.md

 <td>
     with_tbl(tbl[-1:2, ] <- tbl[1, ])

-    #> Error: Must subset rows with a valid
+    #> Error: Must assign to rows with a valid
     #> subscript vector.
     #> [31mx[39m Negative locations can't be mixed with
     #> positive locations.